Showing posts with label mithun. Show all posts

 At 3 am I woke up once hearing the sound of pounding pestles; the Bomdian women were making 'Ittings', rice cakes for the 'Aran' festival.
 The men were perhaps still sound asleep, for their work begins much later.
 At 7 am, the men are now busy, gathering palm leaves, bamboo poles and tree boles, each one in charge of slaughtering mithun, pig or chicken.
 Today is the 'Aran' festival, although it is a hunting festival, it marks the beginning of the farming season.
 Overall, 15 chickens, 8 pigs and 1 mithun will be slaughtered in four households of the Bomdo village today.
 The meat though will eventually trickle down to every family in the village either from the clan or the clan-in-law portion.
 For instance, the Medo clan would divide all the meat among the 10 Medo households with the biggest portion for the household that owned the animal.
 These ten households will further distribute their portions to their in-laws.
 This year, although only two clans; the Medo and Duggong households slaughtered animals, the meat will be distributed among the seven clans in the village.

 The Aran festival itself has had a herculean effort preceding it.
-The Bomdian men have been making fortnightly visits to their hunting camps, a day's walk (at least 15 km up and down the hills! link) from the village since last November.
-All the meat is smoke-dried in their camps and brought back to the village just before the Aran festival.
+The Bomdian men have been making fortnightly visits to their hunting camps, a day's walk (at least 15 km up and down the hills!) from the village since last November.
+While all the organs are consumed during the hunting visits, since they cannot be preserve, all the meat is smoke-dried in their camps and brought back to the village just before the Aran festival.
 On the day of Aran, the sisters would make rice cakes and offer it to their brothers who in turn would offer them dried meat; this could be of wild pig, serow, barking deer or even, rarely, the takin.

 On this particular day, everything went on like clock work.
 It began with the pigs in the two Medo households followed by the massive millet beer brews.
 The smoked squirrels on the sides of the Phrynium leaves are supposedly put to bring balance to the brewing filter.
 And then I went to Kangong Duggong's home, where a huge Mithun was due for sacrifice.
 This one needed tugging by at least 20 folks and the Mithun actually broke two of the bamboo steps made for strangling it.